digitaldancer636/StormTracker/README.md

 # StormTracker
-Using NASA API and Google Maps to track storms
+Using NASA API and Google Maps to track severe storms